 Detailed investigations carried out

-Upheld Not upheld Advice given Closed after initial enquiries Incomplete / Invalid Referred back for local resolution Total
+Upheld Not upheld Advice given Closed after initial enquiries Incomplete/Invalid Referred back for local resolution Total

 1 1 0 9 1 6 18

-Summary
+5. Summary

 This statement has been considered by the Audit and Risk Committee, who were satisfied that it is an accurate reflection of the governance framework and that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
-There has been one significant governance issue arising.
-Whilst action has been taken to address this issue, full disclosure of the issue, impact and Council's response is given below.
+The areas already addressed and those to be specifically addressed with new actions planned are outlined below.

-5. Significant Governance Issues
+Significant Governance Issues